 Thomas Sowell: I guess the central question could be said to be disparities in income and wealth within nations or between nations.
-But really the more fundamental question to me is why people ever thought that there wasn’t any realistic possibility of even approximate equality given all things that go into the production of wealth and how all those things vary enormously from one group to another, from one country to another, from one geographic setting to another.
+But really the more fundamental question to me is why people ever thought that there was any realistic possibility of even approximate equality given all things that go into the production of wealth and how all those things vary enormously from one group to another, from one country to another, from one geographic setting to another.
 And much of the book is going into these kinds of things and then only in the last section do I turn the questions of internal differences in a lot of countries and in commonwealth.

 Trevor Burrus: That’s the political implications of the book, which is interesting because there are many books about the wealth and poverty of nations.
 But some people who would read the book said the first part books like Jared Diamond’s Guns, Germ and Steel, for example, talk about some similar type of issues.
 But you think the political implications of this are particularly important for many debates that we have today.

 Thomas Sowell: Oh, absolutely.
 More so than in the so‐called debate that took place yesterday.

 Aaron Powell: One of the things that you mentioned several times in the book that I thought was interesting as worth unpacking is this—we tend to—when people are talking about income inequality or inequality between countries, they tend to say, “Here’s a possible difference, a correlation but then it bleeds into causation.”
 So, if employers are paying one group less than another group, that must be the cause of the one group having less income than the other or—I’m curious about you say that these factors, you list a lot of them, are maybe real but not determinative.